• Skip to primary navigation

 Each tortilla gets fried fish, chipotle crema, pickled cabbage, and a final squeeze of lime.

-The final squeeze of lime is a delicious final touch so don't skimp on it!
+The final squeeze of lime is a delicious final touch so please don't skip it!

 And if you made the Curtido use a fork to take it out of the jar so that you get mostly cabbage and very little liquid.